Mission Davidson

 Mission Davidson was a World War II Special Operations Executive (SOE) military expedition to Yugoslav Partisans led by Basil Davidson, a peacetime journalist, Sergeant William Ennis and a wireless operator Sergeant Stanley Brandreth.
 Codenamed "Savannah", the mission landed by parachute at Petrovo Polje in central Bosnia on 16 August 1943.
-They were welcomed by the local British Liaison Officer, Major William Deakin who took Davidson to meet Marshall Tito.
+They were welcomed by the local British Liaison Officer, Major William Deakin, who took Davidson to meet Marshall Tito.
 Once he explained that his ambition was to get into Hungary, Tito suggested Davidson joins General Kosta Nađ and his troops on their way towards Belgrade.

 Background

-Davidson was a journalist and in the autumn of 1939 he worked as the Paris correspondent for The Economist.
+Davidson was a journalist, and in the autumn of 1939 he worked as the Paris correspondent for The Economist.
 He returned to London and was shortly approached by the SOE for a post in the Balkans.
-He left for Hungary, via Yugoslavia in January 1940.
+He left for Hungary via Yugoslavia in January 1940.
 On the long train journey he was accompanied by a fellow SOE colleague and sacks of explosives for which they bribed the Hungarian customs not to inspect.
 They arrived safely to Budapest and delivered the sacks to the British legation building.
 Davidson soon set up an above-board news agency to deliver British news to the local press and radio, and a clandestine operation "to promote resistance" to the subsumption of Hungary into the German war machine.
 He organised the printing and distribution of leaflets written by George Paloczi-Horvath suggesting the existence of a large anti-Nazi organisation.
 By the autumn of 1940, the flow of news from London ceased, and Davidson started making-up his own, greatly exaggerating British military might and German and Italian frailties and losses.
-Although in safety of Budapest, he found the news of London being ferociously bombed and Britain's survival at stake difficult to take.
+Although in the safety of Budapest, he found the news of London being ferociously bombed and Britain's survival at stake difficult to take.

 Things went from bad to worse, and when the British ambassador (most likely Owen O'Malley) found the sacks of plastic explosives and magnetised metal casings in the embassy basement, he ordered it be thrown away.
 Davidson realised that they will no longer be able to disrupt German oil and raw material shipping on the Danube.
 By March 1941, through Antal Ullein-Reviczky, his contact at the Hungarian Foreign Office, he realised that the escalation of war was imminent and that he had to flee.
-On 3 April he boarded the train to Belgrade in Yugoslavia.
+On 3 April he boarded the train to Belgrade, Yugoslavia.